upthebuzzard/upthebuzzard.github.io/_games/pouches-of-destiny.md

 You can choose to just discard a card from your existing pouch, or maybe you have to make room for a newly picked card.

 The card can be
 * thrown as far away as a MOVE, i.e. to a neighbouring NESW position.
 As with a MOVE, it could be made to slide all the way down a sequence of ever lower neighbouring postions.
-When it comes to rest, it is the new top card (unless there is a player already on that location and the new card would raise them by more than 4, in which case it gets buried under that point, or under a neighbouring point if on bedrock).
+When it comes to rest, it is the new top card (unless there is a player already on that location and the new card would raise them by more than 4, in which case it gets buried under that location, or under a neighbouring location if on bedrock).
 You can discard onto bedrock (spreading the heap out sideways).
 * dropped onto your own position to become the new top card (unless the new card would raise you by more than 4).
-* buried below a higher neighbouring point.
+* buried below a higher neighbouring NESW location.

 Any buried cards are placed face down in a pile below the top, face up card.
 In other words, the only face up cards on the heap should be on the top of their respective piles, and the top of every pile should be a face up card.
 All other cards in the heap should be face down.
 Oh, and, keep each pile neatly stacked.